chavelyo3/BudgetTracker/README.md

 This application is deployed and hosted on [Heroku](https://frozen-spire-97351.herokuapp.com/).
 No installation is needed for use.

 # Usage
-This Application can be used by those who want to keep track of their workouts and stats throughout their fitness journey.
+This application can be used by those who like to keep track of their expenses.
+Users are allowed to enter deposits or expenses and then save information.
+A table is created to display all information saved and provide a visualization of transaction.

+# Technologies
+* HTML
+* CSS
+* JavaScript
+* Mongo DB

 # Questions
 Have any questions?
 Contact me by email Roxette.Banos@gmail.com